-I have been facilitating mediation proceedings as the owner/operator of D R J Reconciliation Services – MacDonald Mediation within the Sault Ste.
+Gwen has been facilitating mediation proceedings as the owner/operator of D R J Reconciliation Services – MacDonald Mediation within the Sault Ste.
 Marie area since 1999.
-Concurrently with my business, I serve in the capacity of an On-site Family Mediator for the Ontario Court of Justice as well as private mediation.
+Concurrently with her business, she serves in the capacity of an On-site Family Mediator for the Ontario Court of Justice as well as private mediation.

-I have extensive training in ADR and am currently accredited with OAFM as a Family, Child Protection and Elder Mediator.
-I have also acquired a background in the paralegal field through my completion of the Paralegal Professional Development Program.
+She has extensive training in ADR and is currently accredited with OAFM as a Family, Child Protection and Elder Mediator.
+She haa also acquired a background in the paralegal field through her completion of the Paralegal Professional Development Program.

-Some of my previous experience has involved employment as an ADR provider for an Irish Youth Association under the umbrella of Clute & Associates.
-I’ve worked as a co-coordinator for the Reintegration of Offenders & Restorative Justice Conferences through Correctional Services Canada and the Church Council on Justice and Corrections.
-I served as the co-coordinator for the People’s Parliament on Poverty Conference under the direction of Member of Parliament (Mr. Tony Martin).
-I served in the capacity of a Hearings Officer for the Superior Court of Justice, Sault Ste.
+Some of her previous experience has involved employment as an ADR provider for an Irish Youth Association under the umbrella of Clute & Associates.
+She has worked as a co-coordinator for the Reintegration of Offenders & Restorative Justice Conferences through Correctional Services Canada and the Church Council on Justice and Corrections.
+She served as the co-coordinator for the People’s Parliament on Poverty Conference under the direction of Member of Parliament (Mr. Tony Martin).
+She served in the capacity of a Hearings Officer for the Superior Court of Justice, Sault Ste.
 Marie.
-I was the former Director of Child Protection Mediation for the Ontario Association of Family Mediation from 2014 until July 2019.
+She was the former Director of Child Protection Mediation for the Ontario Association of Family Mediation from 2014 until July 2019.

 Colleen obtained her BA (Geography) and then MA (Geography) from University of Guelph in 2006.
 Following graduation she moved back to her hometown in Northern Ontario and started work as a law clerk, gaining a breadth of experience in a number of different legal fields.
 She left the formal workforce to become a stay at home parent to her and and her husband’s three children and to enjoy their simple life at their country homestead.
 At the same time she discovered her passion for making artisan bread and helped earn a supplementary income by selling her bread over her time spent at home.
 Colleen has been the IRC for the Timiskaming district since late 2018 and finds tremendous fulfillment in that role.
 When she isn’t doing IRC duties or obsessing over all things bread, she can be found in her veggie gardens, in a boat with a fishing rod in hand, or trying to say no to taking on a new rescue animal (they currently have 3 adorable rescue cats and one very goofy rescue dog in the family).